-Next year's general fund budget was determined based on a slight increase in the district tax base and no increase in the district tax rate.
-Some of the significant capital asset items approved in this year's budget will be deferred to subsequent years.
+Next year's general fund budget was determined based on a slight increase in the district tax base and the district tax rate.

 CONTACTING THE DISTRICT'S FINANCIAL MANAGEMENT

 This financial report is designed to provide our District's citizens, taxpayers, and creditors with a general overview of the District's finances and to show the District's accountability for the money it receives.
 If you have questions about this report or need additional financial information, contact the District Clerk's office at P.O.
 Box 462, Marlboro, New Jersey 07746.